stevie67/loopor/README.md

   one.
 * Double press the "Dub" button to reset the looper, clearing all loops.
 * Note that any of those buttons can be assigned to the hardware buttons of the Mod board!
 Thus you can select which functionality you need.
+* The parameter Continuous Dub controls if after the first dub recording continuous.
+The default is off, but with the on setting it behaves like most other loopers.